nikhil200603/Projects/README.md

 20. Now it is deployed and running.You can check by opening function URL.

-21. For swagger add /docs after function URL.
+21. For swagger link add /docs after function URL.